099ersf2/099ersf2/README.md

 I'm the Owner, Project Manager, Lead Scripter, and UI designer.

-I have 4 other people working on this project.
-A scripter, modler, builder, and a animator.
+I have four other people working on this project: a scripter, modeler, builder, and animator.

 ### Past Work